#49551348@Goodluz| Dreamstime

 2. Equipment performance

 The second factor of OEE is equipment performance, which measures the productivity of a piece of equipment versus its planned productivity.
-Productivity declines often suggest some form of abnormal operating condition which inherently implies an increased risk profile.
+Productivity declines often suggest some form of abnormal operating condition, which inherently implies an increased risk profile.
 Productivity declines could also suggest a potential cultural issue of increased risk tolerance concurrent with or subsequent to the productivity decline.

-When equipment availability is high but productivity is low, foremen, supervisors, managers, and leaders may put added pressure on employees to produce.
+When equipment availability is high but productivity is low, foremen, supervisors, managers and leaders may put added pressure on employees to produce.
 In doing so, they send a message—explicitly or implicitly—that safety can be sacrificed in favor of operational output.
-This rhetoric can undermine a safety mindset and spur operators to push the boundaries of normal equipment operation to “make up the difference.”
+This rhetoric can undermine a safety mindset and spur operators to push the boundaries of normal equipment operation to make up the difference.

 3. Quality

 The final component of OEE is quality.
-Goods that fail quality inspections have many potential causes and are not necessarily related to operator action, but quality issues often result in added pressure to identify root causes and deliver higher productivity to compensate for the loss and meet customer demands.
+Goods that fail quality inspections have many potential causes and are not necessarily related to operator action.
+However, quality issues often result in added pressure to identify root causes and deliver higher productivity to compensate for the loss and meet customer demands.
 Consistent with the elevated risk profile of low productivity, it may result in a sense of urgency that increases risk or sends conflicting messages about leadership commitment to safety.

 Putting safety and operations on the same page

 Use OEE and its components as critical indicators of increased operational risk.
 OEE is measured continuously and therefore can be talked about daily.
 Viewing OEE as solely an operational metric misses a crucial opportunity to reinforce a culture of safety and undervalues a valid and easy-to-adapt indicator of potential incidents in the workplace.
-Review OEE in the safety portion of every shift transition and address the increased risk factors that are inherent in equipment downtime, productivity loss, or quality issues.
+Review OEE in the safety portion of every shift transition and address the increased risk factors that are inherent in equipment downtime, productivity loss or quality issues.

 Integrate safety and operational reviews.
-Observations, audits, and inspections occur as part of the regular course of safety programs.
+Observations, audits and inspections occur as part of the regular course of safety programs.
 They also occur as part of operational reviews.
 Duplicating these processes is both time-consuming and ineffective, as it isolates vital information.
 Integrating these elements underscores the dual reinforcing concept of safe operations.

 Create a culture of safe operations.
-Injuries often occur when employees deviate from procedures through well-intended attempts to improve productivity, like reaching into a piece of equipment to remove a jam rather than de-energizing and performing lock-out/tag-out procedures or stepping off a powered industrial vehicle before it has come to a complete stop.
+Injuries often occur when employees deviate from procedures through well-intended attempts to improve productivity, such as reaching into a piece of equipment to remove a jam rather than de-energizing and performing lock-out/tag-out procedures or stepping off a powered industrial vehicle before it has come to a complete stop.

-If we truly believe that all injuries are preventable, then we must look beyond traditional safety metrics and incorporate leading indicators like OEE.
+If we truly believe that all injuries are preventable, then we must look beyond traditional safety metrics and incorporate leading indicators such as OEE.
 A decline in any contributing metric of OEE sends a signal that an injury is forthcoming.
 Safety professionals that heed that signal will take a meaningful step in building a safer workplace.

 About the Author